pradal/ltpkgbuilder/README.rst

    script.
  - 'reset_file_header': will loop through all python modules and try to rewrite file header to match current best practices.
+ - fmt_doc: check code documentation and format it according to given standard if possible.
+Requires some already good documentation, just a quick fix to pass from one style to another (e.g. google to numpy).

 Contributing